HellperKK/ruby-midi/README.md

 # ruby-midi
-Ruby Library ti generate nmidi using lilypond
+Ruby Library to generate midi using lilypond